May 1, 2026

 What the vendor sees after a failed charge

-Most payment processors deliver specific decline codes, such as “lost or stolen card” or “account closed,” which help vendors understand that the charge cannot be retried.
+Most payment processors deliver specific decline codes, such as "lost or stolen card" or "account closed," which help vendors understand that the charge can't be retried.
 This allows them to contact you for an updated payment method rather than submitting repeated requests.

 Impact on your accounting records